scottburton11/burger-time/README.md

 * The player is playing
 * Time is advancing, either manually or with the game clock running

-When the game clock is skips ahead by more than 24 hours, or when it skips backwards by any amount, Actor hunger is reset, and any hunger effects are removed.
+When the game clock is skips ahead by more than 24 hours, or when it skips backwards by any amount, the players are assumed to have eaten – Actor hunger is reset, and any hunger effects are removed.
 This allows the GM to use game calendar for narrative storytelling purposes without starving players.
 ### Consuming Food
-Players can use food as you would any other item –- by clicking the "roll" icon next to the item in their character sheet.
+Players can use food as you would any other item – by clicking the "roll" icon next to the item in their character sheet.
 Burger Time will detect that food was used.

 When a player eats, the following happens: